daxia-longque/.github/README.md

 We provide comprehensive customization services for all DX-SMART wireless modules, covering software, hardware, and overall solutions to meet your unique project needs.

+✅ Software Customization：

-✅ Software Customization：We can develop and customize programs for wireless modules according to your specific software requirements, including firmware optimization, function development, and protocol customization.
+We can develop and customize programs for wireless modules according to your specific software requirements, including firmware optimization, function development, and protocol customization.

+✅ Hardware Customization：

-✅ Hardware Customization：We offer customized PCBA solutions tailored to your hardware needs, supporting circuit design, hardware modification, and structural optimization.
+We offer customized PCBA solutions tailored to your hardware needs, supporting circuit design, hardware modification, and structural optimization.

+✅ Solution Customization：

-✅ Solution Customization：We provide end-to-end overall solution customization and development based on your project requirements, helping you quickly complete product deployment and launch.
+We provide end-to-end overall solution customization and development based on your project requirements, helping you quickly complete product deployment and launch.

 We support OEM / ODM for Bluetooth, LoRa, WiFi, GPS, and Beacon modules.
 Welcome to contact us for personalized solutions.